Hot Yoga in the Comfort of Your Home

 The benefits of hot yoga differ from traditional versions of yoga because of the element of increased temperatures.
 These benefits include:

-• Improved Posture: The stretches that you do during your hot yoga workout enable you to correct your posture.
+- Improved Posture: The stretches you do during your hot yoga workout enable you to correct your posture.
 This is beneficial, especially for those who spend long hours in a sedentary position.

-• Deeper Breathing: While breathing is an essential element of all yoga styles, hot yoga makes deep, slow breathing absolutely vital due to the increased humidity.
+- Deeper Breathing: While breathing is essential to all yoga styles, hot yoga makes deep, slow breathing absolutely vital due to the increased humidity.

-• Spine Protection: The spinal disks of the body need movement, as this is the only way for it to absorb nutrients.
-Hot yoga gives you a good stretch, thereby protecting your spine from nutrient deficiency.
+- Spine Protection: The spinal disks of the body need movement, as this is the only way to absorb nutrients.
+Hot yoga gives you a good stretch, protecting your spine from nutrient deficiency.

-Hot yoga is typically performed in a licensed studio that is capable of providing the necessary features in a safe and spacious setting.
-If you do not have the time or money to seek out or travel to a studio, fear not.
+Hot yoga is typically performed in a licensed studio with the necessary features in a safe and spacious setting.
+Fear not if you do not have the time or money to seek out or travel to a studio.

 Instead, you can use our guided approach to creating a hot yoga space in the comfort of your own home.